 About the project

-Property & Development NSW (PDNSW) is investigating opportunities for the adaptive re-use of the Ivanhoe ‘Warakirri’ Correction Centre to develop a solution that will deliver social and economic outcomes for the community
+Property and Development NSW (PDNSW) has secured a new future for the former Ivanhoe ‘Warakirri’ Correctional Centre that will deliver social and economic outcomes for the community.

-Corrective Services NSW engaged PDNSW to investigate the potential options and opportunities for the conversion and adaptive re use for the Ivanhoe ‘Warakirri’ Correction Centre which had been targeted for closure in 2020.
+Corrective Services NSW engaged PDNSW to investigate the potential options and opportunities for the conversion and adaptive re use of the Ivanhoe ‘Warakirri’ Correction Centre which closed in 2020.

-In December 2019, a ‘call for future uses’ was completed which confirmed the need for future uses to provide social and economic benefits to the local community while being financially sustainable.
+In December 2019, a ‘call for future uses’ was undertaken which confirmed any adaptive reuse of the site needed to provide social and economic benefits to the local community and be financially sustainable.

-In February 2021, the Minister for Counter Terrorism and Corrections announced that negotiations where in progress with Tronox Mining to utilise the Site as a base for up to 50 workers employed at the nearby Atlas Campaspe mineral sand mine.
+In February 2021, the Minister for Counter Terrorism and Corrections announced that negotiations where in progress with Tronox Mining to use the site as a base for up to 50 workers employed at the nearby Atlas Campaspe mineral sand mine.